vseryakov/backendjs/README.md

 a connection with it.
 No direct operations on bk_reference is allowed.

 - `/connection/add`
+- `/connection/put`
-  Create a connection between two accounts, required parameters are:
+  Create or replace a connection between two accounts, required parameters are:
     - `id` - id of account to connect to
     - `type` - type of connection, like,dislike,....